-- Vinyl flooring can be installed on any type of outdoor base including concrete, tiles, and decks.
+- Vinyl flooring can be installed on any outdoor base, including concrete, tiles, and decks.

 Here are some disadvantages to consider before installing a vinyl floor outside your home:

-- Vinyl flooring isn’t very strong so putting items like rocking chairs on the vinyl floor will cause chips and scratches.
+- Vinyl flooring isn’t strong, so putting items like rocking chairs on the vinyl floor will cause chips and scratches.

 - The vinyl floor will fade if exposed to UV rays from the sun.